Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Modern Generic Framework of Cooperative Perception

 \subsubsection{Alignment for Pose Errors}

-Establishing precise estimates of relative transformation matrices is foundational for V2X cooperation, ensuring consistent alignment of received perception information in a shared spatial coordinate system.
-In practical scenarios, these transformation matrices rely on sensor measurements from posture detection systems, such as the Global Positioning System (GPS), Real-Time Kinematic (RTK), and Inertial Measurement Unit (IMU).
-However, real-world systems are prone to imperfections, including noise and limited accuracy, which can introduce errors into the transformation process, potentially degrading perception performance.
+Accurate relative transformation matrices are foundational for ensuring alignment in a shared coordinate system.
+However, these matrices depend on sensor measurements from posture detection systems such as Global Positioning System (GPS) and Inertial Measurement Unit (IMU), which are prone to noise and accuracy limitations, potentially leading to misalignment and reduced perception performance \cite{su20233d}.

-Efforts have been made to address these challenges using statistical learning models.
-For example, one approach \cite{leveraging2022yuan} corrected relative locations between two CAVs by matching key points in their perception results with the Random Sample Consensus (RANSAC) algorithm \cite{fischler1981random}.
-This method used the consensus of anchor points, such as vehicle centres and static object points, to calculate relative pose transformations accurately.
+Many efforts have been undertaken to address pose errors, as summarized in Table \ref{tab_b}.
+A widely adopted approach involves statistical learning models.
+For instance, the method presented in \cite{leveraging2022yuan} corrected relative locations between two CAVs by matching key points in their perception results with the Random Sample Consensus (RANSAC) algorithm \cite{fischler1981random}.
 While effective, this approach required the setting of problem-specific thresholds.

-Within the framework of V2VNet, a consistency module \cite{learning2021} was introduced to improve relative pose estimations.
-This module structured the global coherence of absolute poses as a Markov random field, incorporating Bayesian reweighting.
-However, it is important to note that this model relies on ground-truth poses during the training phase, which may be limited in practical scenarios.
-In contrast, CoAlign \cite{robust2022lu} proposed an Agent-Object Pose Graph Optimization method for enhancing pose consistency without requiring precise supervision during training.
-This approach utilized an agent-object pose graph to model relationships and applied graph optimization techniques to achieve accurate pose alignment.
-Notably, CoAlign assumed that pose noise followed a Gaussian distribution, a simplifying assumption to facilitate the process.
+Based on V2VNet \cite{v2vnet2020wang}, a consistency module \cite{RobustV2VNet} was introduced to enhance relative pose estimations by structuring the global coherence of absolute poses as a Markov random field and incorporating Bayesian reweighting.
+Unfortunately, this model relies on ground-truth poses during the training phase, which may be limited in practical scenarios.
+In CoAlign \cite{robust2022lu}, an Agent-Object Pose Graph Optimization method was proposed to improve pose consistency through pose graph construction and optimization techniques.
+Similarly, in RoCo \cite{RoCo}, the pose correction problem was modeled as an object-matching task, wherein common objects detected by different agents were reliably associated, and agent poses were iteratively adjusted to minimize alignment errors.
+Both CoAlign and RoCo effectively mitigated relative pose errors without requiring precise supervision during the training process.